openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 ## Open Questions
 >1.
 How applicable is this use-case to baremetal installations?

 >2.
 The ability to declare maintenance windows is currently being discussed in OSD.
-Nothing has been designed in concrete yet, meaning that this proposal has an undesigned dependency.
-However, development could commence on this operator and have the maintenance functionality retroactively fitted.
-Is this a blocker for its acceptance?
+Nothing has been designed in concrete yet meaning that this proposal has an undesigned non blocking depedency.
+However develop could commence on this operator and have the maintenance functionality retrospectively fitted.
+Is this a blocker for its acceptenance?

 >3.
 How applicable will this be to a cloud provider like GCP that performs live migrations of their VMs?

 ## Summary

-This enhancement proposal explores the idea of having a machine-maintenance-operator(MMO) that will inspect each machine CR for scheduled events for each infra/worker machine in the cluster.
-Upon finding a maintenance for a machine, the MMO will seek to execute this maintenance manually at the earliest convenient time as defined by an administrator.
+This enhancement proposal explores the idea of having a machine-maintenance-operator(MMO) that will inspect each machine CR for provider populated scheduled events for each infra/worker machine in the cluster.
+Upon finding a scheduled event (Example: Node reboot) for a machine, the MMO will seek to execute this maintenance at the earliest convenient time as defined by an administrator.

 A POC of the idea can be found [here](https://github.com/dofinn/machine-maintenance-operator).

 ## Motivation

-Currently the machine-api marks a machine as stopped when it has been terminated/stopped by the cloud provider.
-A provider may terminate/stop an instance when there is an associated maintenance scheduled for it.
+Currently the machine-api marks an machine as stopped when they have been terminated/stopped by the cloud provider.
+A provider may terminate/stop and instance when there is an associated maintenance scheduled for it.
 This is also the case for users manually terminating/stopping machines via the console.
-The MMO is a proactive approach to executing the required action (for example, delete target machine CR) to enable the machine-api to manage machinesets.
-This operator would work in conjunction with MachineHealthCheck implementation.
+The MMO is a proactive approach to executing the required (delete target machine CR)to enable the machine-api to manage machinesets.
+This operator would work in conjunction with MachineHealthCheck implimentation.

 ## Requirements
-That the machine-api collects scheduled maintenances from cloud providers and posts them in the status of each machine's CR
+That the machine-api collects schedules maintenaces from cloud providers and posts them in the status of the each machines CR

 ### Goals

 List the specific goals of the proposal.
 How will we know that this has succeeded?
 The machine-maintenance-operator will:
-* detect maintenances from machine CRs and execute them manually at their earliest and most convenient time
+* detect maintenances from machine CRs and execute them at their earliest and most convenient time

 ### Non-Goals